actris-cloudnet/dataportal/docs/data-upload-v2.md

 - `filename`: Name of the file.
 - `checksum`: An MD5 sum of the file being sent.
 Used for identifying the file and verifying its integrity.
 Can be computed by using for instance the `md5sum` UNIX program.

+I addition to the mandatory fields above, there is one optional field:

+- `appendable`: Setting this to true indicates that the user is going send the same file multiple times, with more data in each submission.
+Used with instruments that append data to a single daily file instead of saving multiple files per day.

 Example JSON for uploading a file named `201030_020000_P06_ZEN.LV1`:

 ```json